Purposefully Bred Standard Poodles Intentionally bred for Predictable Type, Health and Human Companionship.

 | Standard Poodles of Summermist Statement | Standard Poodle Ali | Standard Poodle American Flyer |

-| Standard Poodle Amy | Standard Poodle Bristol | Standard Poodle Cliffhanger | Standard Poodles Cliffy, Jazz, Halo & Swana |
+| Standard Poodle Amy | Standard Poodle Bristol | Standard Poodle Cliffhanger | Standard Poodles Cliffy,

 | Standard Poodle Diesel | Standard Poodle Dynamo | Standard Poodles Genny, Gena & Genie | Standard Poodle Journey |